AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Introduction

-We hypothesise that \ac{hsi} could serve as an imaging biomarker for automated sepsis diagnosis and mortality prediction in \ac{icu} patients by monitoring microcirculatory dysfunction and edema formation.
+In recent years, imaging methods such as sublingual microscopy, laser Doppler flowmetry, laser speckle contrast imaging, near-infrared spectroscopy, and \ac{hsi} have revealed that microcirculatory dysfunction, characterised by local zones of hypoxia \autocite{walley1996heterogeneity, ostergaard2015microcirculatory}, develops early during sepsis \autocite{raia2022endothelial} and is a key driver of organ failure and poor outcomes \autocite{de2013microcirculatory, trzeciak2007early}.
+We therefore hypothesise that \ac{hsi} could enable automated sepsis diagnosis and mortality prediction in \ac{icu} patients by monitoring microcirculatory dysfunction and edema formation.
 The key strengths of \ac{hsi} include its mobile, non-invasive, rapid, objective, cost-effective, and standardised assessments.
 Unlike other imaging modalities capable of monitoring microcirculation, medical device-graded \ac{hsi} systems have begun to emerge, paving the way for \ac{hsi} to become a routine clinical tool \autocite{dietrich_bedside_2021, wang2024research}.
-Previous research has identified patterns in functional parameters derived from \ac{hsi} when comparing septic patients to healthy volunteers \autocite{lacis2019hybrid, dietrich_bedside_2021}, as well as septic non-survivors to survivors \autocite{kazune2019relationship}.
-While recent initial work on \ac{hsi}-based sepsis diagnosis performed by ourselves \autocite{dietrich2021machine} and others in parallel \autocite{kohnke2024proof} showed promising early results, all studies conducted so far come with the major limitation that sepsis patients were compared to healthy volunteers or selectively chosen cohorts, such as patients undergoing pancreatic surgeries.
+While recent initial work on \ac{hsi}-based sepsis diagnosis performed by ourselves \autocite{dietrich2021machine} and others in parallel \autocite{kohnke2024proof} showed promising performance, all studies conducted so far come with the major limitation that sepsis patients were compared to healthy volunteers or selectively chosen cohorts, such as patients undergoing pancreatic surgeries \autocite{lacis2019hybrid, kazune2019relationship, dietrich_bedside_2021}.
 Hence, the proposed algorithms are at high risk of shortcut learning due to confounders such as substantial age gaps and differences in comorbidities and therapies between septic patients and non-septic controls \autocite{dietrich2021machine}.
 Consequently, they are unlikely to generalise well to realistic clinical applications, such as automated sepsis diagnosis in critically ill \ac{icu} patients.